Chiang Mai panorama. The market where the seven buyer mistakes get expensive

 Mistake 3: Trusting the Headline Price Without Reading the Full Deal Sheet

 This is the trap I almost walked into.
-The 3.4 million THB listing I considered had a 340,000 THB agency-side fee buried on page seven of the deal sheet, in smaller type than the headline price, undiscussed by the agent in any of our prior conversations.
+The 3.4 million THB listing I considered carried a 340,000 THB agency-side fee on page seven of the deal sheet.
+I hadn't asked about it, hadn't priced it, and almost signed without reading that far.
+That was my failure, and it's the most common one.

 This is not unique.
-Hidden fees, undisclosed transfer-cost allocations, sinking-fund top-up obligations not mentioned at listing — all of these live in the back third of deal sheets.
-The seller-side workflow is engineered to surface the headline and bury the structure.
+Fee lines, transfer-cost allocations, and sinking-fund top-up obligations live in the back third of deal sheets everywhere in the world.
+The headline is page one.
+The structure is page seven.
 The buyer who does not read end-to-end pays the difference.

 The fix: demand the full deal sheet before any deposit.
 Read every line.
 If a line item is ambiguous, ask in writing.
-If the agent dodges, that is the answer.
+If you can't get it in writing, that is the answer.

 Mistake 4: Confusing Freehold and Leasehold

-Some Chiang Mai listings marketed to foreigners are actually leasehold structures dressed in freehold language.
+Some listings a foreign buyer shortlists in Chiang Mai turn out, on the title documents, to be leasehold structures, and the buyer only discovers it because they never asked for written confirmation.
 The legal instrument is fundamentally different.
 Freehold is registered ownership of the unit.
 Leasehold is a long-term lease, typically 30 years with conditional renewal terms that often do not bind future owners of the underlying land.

 A leasehold unit can be a legitimate purchase if priced and underwritten as leasehold.
 It is not equivalent to a freehold unit.
 The exit profile is different.
 The financing profile is different.
 The resale liquidity is materially weaker, particularly as the lease term decays.

 The fix: confirm in writing, from the juristic person, whether the unit is registered freehold inside the 49% quota or a leasehold arrangement.
-Never accept verbal agent confirmation.
+Never accept verbal-only confirmation.
+Get it in writing.

 Mistake 5: Ignoring the Sinking Fund

 Most foreign buyers never ask about the sinking fund.
-Most agents do not volunteer the information.
-Most marketing brochures do not mention it.
+It rarely comes up unless you ask, and the brochure certainly won't bring it up.
 It is one of the largest invisible variables in any Chiang Mai condo purchase, and it shows up most painfully five to seven years after close, when the special assessment letter arrives.

 The fix: ask the juristic person for the current sinking-fund balance and the five-year schedule of major works.
 Both numbers either exist or they do not.
 Both outcomes are useful.